ThanasisMpalatsoukas/simplePortfolioTheme/README.md

 The theme has the following features:

- - Very customizable.
+## Very customizable

- - Responsivness.
+There are many ways to customize this theme and personalize it.
+From background images to text in the theme, preety much everything is customizable in more details:

- - A blog with 4 different template layouts.
+- A blog with 4 different template layouts
 - A portfolio section with 3 different templates.
 - A contact form.
 - A testimonials section.
 - 2 extra widgets to show off your skills and your services.
 - Social links.

+## Responsivness

+The theme is created to suit perfectly every device and to give an excellent experience to the users no matter what device they use.

+## Installation

 To start using this theme all you need to do is:

 1. Download this theme.
+2. Put it inside the theme folder.
- 2. Download the plugin on the following url: https://github.com/ThanasisMpalatsoukas/SimplePortfolioPlugin.git and put it in the plugin directory.
+3. Download the plugin on the following url:[link to plugin!](https://github.com/ThanasisMpalatsoukas/SimplePortfolioPlugin.git) and put it in the plugin directory.
- 3. Activate the plugin.
+4. Activate the plugin.
- 4. Go to settings -> permalinks and set the permalinks to plain.
+5. Go to settings -> permalinks and set the permalinks to plain.
- 5. Go to settings -> readings and set the "Your homepage displays" settings to static pages.
+6. Go to settings -> readings and set the "Your homepage displays" settings to static pages.